Talks

 April 05, 2023

-Talk, University of Washington Biostatistics 111, Seattle, WA
+Talk, University of Washington Biostatistics 111, Seattle, Washington

 Lecture on some of the ways that statistics is used in infectious disease research to students in UW Biostatistics 111.